 The College recently conducted a waste audit, engaging our Eco Warriors in this process.
 A comprehensive waste management program is being initiated across the College to ensure we are disposing of our waste in a sustainable manner.

 The Eco Warriors met with our canteen operator which initiated the removal of all single use plastics, straws and unnecessary packaging.
 We are currently working to become a nude food school.

 At Siena College we monitor and measure our daily usage of electricity, cooling and heating.
 Lights automatically switch off if a room is vacated for lengthy periods of time.
-We are currently investigating the use of solar panels.
+We are currently exploring the possibility of using solar panels.